A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

 But now consider any $\sigma \in V_k' \setminus V_{k, E}$.
 In that case, we will have $Z_E'(\sigma \upharpoonright_m) = 1$ but $Z_E(\sigma \upharpoonright_m) = 0$, and by our previous discussion, there will be exactly $N_m$ strings $\sigma$ satisfying this property.
 Thus,

 This means that for the total weight of $V_k'$, we have

 a contradiction.

-Since $H^1_0(Z_E) = c$, we can apply the previous lemma again to conclude the existence of some $X \in 2^{\omega}$ which lies in the corresponding closed set $E$.
-From the definition of $Z_E$, we have $E \subseteq [T]$, so our original tree $T$ contains an infinite path, as desired. $\square$
+Since $H^1_0(Z_E) = c$, we can apply Lemma~\ref{lem:path-from-comp-meas} again to conclude the existence of some $X \in 2^{\omega}$ which lies in the corresponding closed set $E$.
+From the definition of $Z_E$, we have $E \subseteq [T]$, so our original tree $T$ contains an infinite path, as desired. \end{proof}